Brayden-wu/ASG1/README.md

 The clubs social media will also be provided at the footer of the website.
 The footer will be in every page of the website.

+## Home Page
+The home page will consist of previews for each page.
+It contains sufficient information about the cca in a neat and orderly manner to entice student to join the cca club.
+With a few interactive functions in pictures, students can navigate through the different pages easily from the home page.

 ### The announcements page
 The announcements page will be done so in a manner where the committee of the club can add on new information easily by tweaking the codes easily.